 About 22% of employed civilian workers in the U.S. hold a professional license.
 An analysis conducted by Reason Foundation revealed around 300 professions for which a license is required in Florida alone.

 Professional licenses aren’t issued just for highly skilled positions, like doctors or lawyers, or positions where there are public safety concerns, such as electricians.
 They’re also required for a wide range of occupations in some states, including:

 - Makeup artists

-An analysis of public records conducted by The New York Times revealed 8,700 cases in recent years in which licenses were either suspended or put at risk of suspension.
+A 2017 analysis of public records conducted by The New York Times revealed 8,700 cases in recent years in which licenses were either suspended or put at risk of suspension over unpaid student loans.
 But the news outlet itself admitted its analysis likely underestimated the total number of license suspensions.

-In fact, between 2012 and 2017, officials in just one state — Tennessee — reported more than 5,400 people to professional licensing agencies because they were in default on their student loans, according to The New York Times.
+In fact, between 2012 and 2017, officials in just one state — Tennessee — reported more than 5,400 people to professional licensing agencies because they were in default on their student loans, according to the Times.